 - Nurturing students’ human potential is vital to the well-being of the MHA Nation

 Assessment supports the goal of producing students who can successfully continue their formal education at transfer institutions, or who are able to excel in their chosen career fields.
 Assessment also ensures the accountability of the college; validation of student learning likewise validates the expenditure of resources required to provide educational services.

 Student Learning Assessment is performed on several levels:

 At the institutional level, students should internalize the Earth Lodge Model.
 They should also master the four Institutional Core Competencies of Constructivism, Culture, Technology, and Information Literacy.

 - Students will be able to clearly communicate both orally and in writing

 - Students will effectively utilize quantitative reasoning, scientific methods and technology

 - Students will acquire intellectual concepts and dispositions that enable them to live and contribute as active and successful tribally educated participants in a diverse and global society

-- Students will have an awareness of emotional, mental, physical, social, and spiritual wellness
+- Students will receive information and training on emotional, mental, physical, social, and spiritual wellness

 General education at the Nueta Hidatsa Sahnish College is an integral and important part of the student’s college experience.
 These general education guidelines should be woven into each program’s outcomes, but the assessment of these outcomes is entirely up to the faculty.
 General education provides students learning experiences meant to: